 A thousand years ago, pilgrims made their way on foot, on horses or donkeys along El Camino de Santiago, the trip of a lifetime.
-The world has changed a great deal since then, but there are still those who follow the Way of St. James.
+The world has changed dramatically, but those still follow the Way of St. James.

 Jerry Lomshek, Chicopee, and his son Jurij Lomshek have just returned home from their pilgrimage, which took them from Nice, France, to the Cathedral of Santiago de Compostela in northwestern Spain.

 “The tomb of St. James the Apostle is in the cathedral there,” Jerry Lomshek said.
-“The tradition is that James came to that part of Spain to evangelize, but did not meet with much success.
-He returned to Jerusalem and Herod killed him.
-Two of his disciples brought his body back to Spain, and by the ninth century it was a pilgrimage spot.”
+“The tradition is that James came to that part of Spain to evangelize but did not meet with much success.
+He returned to Jerusalem, and Herod killed him.
+Two of his disciples brought his body back to Spain, and it was a pilgrimage spot by the ninth century.”

-He said that the pilgrims walk for all kinds of reasons, some simply enjoying the hike through the beautiful countryside.
+He said the pilgrims walk for various reasons, some simply enjoying the hike through the beautiful countryside.

 “But in most of them, there is some kind of discernment along the way,” Lomshek said.
 “Everyone is sweaty and tired, and there’s no rich or poor.
 You’re all the same along the way.”

-He said that he had read a lot about the Camino de Santiago and had always wanted to do a pilgrimage.
+He said that he had read a lot about the Camino de Santiago and had always wanted to make a pilgrimage.

-“I retired, but then our daughter went back to school and I helped with the grandchildren,” Lomshek said.
-“She graduated, and I decided I was going to go before I got any older.
+“I retired, but then our daughter went back to school, and I helped with the grandchildren,” Lomshek said.
+“She graduated, and I decided I would go before I got older.
 Jurij was going to quit his job here because he’s going to Seattle and getting married, so he decided to quit a little earlier and come with me.”

-The two left May 11 and flew to Nice, France, rented a car and drove to La Salette, the first of several Marian sites that they visited during their trip.
+The two left on May 11, flew to Nice, France, rented a car, and drove to La Salette, the first of several Marian sites they visited during their trip.
 On Sept.
-19, 1846, two local children told the story of seeing the Virgin Mary on Mount Sous-Les Baisses.
+19, 1846, two local children told the story of seeing the Virgin Mary on Mount Sous-Les Basses.

-“You don’t hear a lot about La Salette,” Lomshek said.
+“You don’t hear much about La Salette,” Lomshek said.
 “A lot of Europeans don’t even know about it.”